DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - **Reviewing snapshots**: After running tests that modify snapshots, it is important to review the changes in the snapshot file (`test/__snapshots__/emitter.test.ts.snap`) to ensure they match the expected output before committing.
 - **Testing TypeSpec compiler interactions**: When testing functions that interact with the TypeSpec compiler (like `typeSpecTypeToZodString`), it is important to compile the TypeSpec code within the test using `compileTypeSpec` and assert on the diagnostics to ensure the TypeSpec code is valid before proceeding with testing the function's output.
 - **Standard TypeSpec library types**: Be aware of the standard types available in the TypeSpec standard library and import them explicitly if needed in test TypeSpec code.
 Non-standard types will result in compilation errors.
+- **Setting up a new package with Moon tasks**: New packages require a `package.json` and can have their own `moon.yml` to define package-specific tasks (like `compile` and `test`).
+Dependencies between tasks in different packages can be defined using `deps` with relative paths or workspace names.
+- **Configuring TypeScript for a new package**: A `tsconfig.json` file is needed, often extending the root `tsconfig.json`.
+Specific compiler options like `module` and `moduleResolution` are important for compatibility with features like `import.meta`.
+- **Writing integration tests that verify generated files**: Integration tests can compile the source code (e.g., TypeSpec) using a Moon task and then use standard file system operations (`node:fs`) to read the generated output files and assert their content.
+This approach separates the compilation step from the test execution.